Perceptual error optimization for Monte Carlo rendering: Discussion

-In \cref{fig:artifacts-denoising-wide} we run Intel Open Image Denoise on our \vertical iterative minimization results.
-On the left scene, the input samples have a white-noise distribution with high magnitude; feeding their per-pixel average to the denoiser, it cannot reliably separate the signal from the noise and produces conspicuous artifacts.
-Using this denoised image as a surrogate for our optimization yields a ``regularized'' version of the input that is much easier for the denoiser to filter.
-This process can be seen as projecting the initial denoised image back onto the space of exact per-pixel estimates (minimizing the pMSE) whose subsequent denoising avoids artifacts.
+In \cref{fig:artifacts-denoising-wide} we run Intel Open Image Denoise on the results from our \vertical iterative minimization.
+On the left scene, the input samples~\CircleNumber{1} have white-noise image distribution with large magnitude; feeding their per-pixel averages to the denoiser, it cannot reliably separate the signal from the noise and produces conspicuous artifacts.
+Using this denoised image~\CircleNumber{2} as a surrogate for our optimization yields a ``regularized'' version~\CircleNumber{3} of the input that is easier for the denoiser to subsequently filter~\CircleNumber{4}.
+This process can be seen as projecting the initial denoised image back onto the space of exact per-pixel estimates (while minimizing the pMSE) whose subsequent denoising avoids artifacts.
 Note that obtaining this improved result requires no additional pixel sampling.

-On the right scene, the moderate input-noise level is easy for the denoiser to clean and even preserve the faint shadow on the wall.
-Our optimization subsequently produces an excellent result which convolved with the optimization kernel $\Kernel$ yields a high-fidelity image.
-Yet that same result is ruined by the denoiser which completely eliminates the shadow, even though subjectively the signal-to-noise ratio of our result is higher than that of the initial random estimate.
+On the right scene in \cref{fig:artifacts-denoising-wide}, the moderate input-noise level is easy for the denoiser to clean while preserving the faint shadow on the wall.
+Our optimization subsequently produces an excellent result which yields a high-fidelity image when convolved with the optimization kernel $\Kernel$.
+Yet that same result is ruined by the denoiser which eradicates the shadow, even though subjectively its signal-to-noise ratio is higher than that of the input image.
+Overall, the denoiser blurs our result~\CircleNumber{3} aggressively on both scenes, eliminating not only the high-frequency noise but also lower-frequency signal not present in auxiliary input feature buffers (depth, normals, etc).

+It should not be too surprising that an image optimized for one smoothing kernel does not always yield good results when filtered with other kernels.
+As an example, \cref{fig:Kernels} shows clearly that the optimal noise distribution varies significantly across different kernels.
+While our kernel $\Kernel$ has narrow support and fixed shape, denoising kernels vary wildly over the image and are inferred from the input in order to preserve features.
+Importantly, modern kernel-inference models (like in the used denoiser) are designed (or trained) to expect mutually uncorrelated pixel estimates~\citep{inteldenoiser}.
+This white-noise-error assumption can also yield wide smoothing kernels that are unnecessarily aggressive for blue-noise distributions; we suspect this is what hinders the denoiser from detecting features present in our optimized results whose pixels are highly correlated.